efalk/trm/Forms.md

 ### setFocus(widget)

 Move input focus to the specified widget.
 Widget may be specified as a widget or an index into the list of widgets.
+Call `refresh()` after calling this.

 ### nextFocus(widget)